trueos/pcbsd/src-qt5/docs/advanced.rst

 * :file:`/usr/local/share/pc-sysinstall/backend-query/` contains the scripts which are used by the installer to detect and configure hardware.

 * :file:`/usr/local/share/pc-sysinstall/conf/` contains the configuration file :file:`pc-sysinstall.conf`.
-It also contains a file indicating which localizations are available (file:`avail-langs`), and a :file:`licenses/` subdirectory containing text files of applicable licenses.
+It also contains a file indicating which localizations are available (:file:`avail-langs`), an :file:`exclude-from-upgrade` file, and a :file:`licenses/` subdirectory containing text files of applicable licenses.

 * :file:`/usr/local/share/pc-sysinstall/doc/` contains the help text that is seen if you run :command:`pc-sysinstall` without any arguments.